vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 around the current financial state of the organization, which gives me a clearer sense of the value of marginal donations.

-### As a board member, I was asked (not forced!) to contribute to FMP's end-of-year fundraiser
+### As a board member, I was asked (not required!) to contribute to FMP's end-of-year fundraiser

 For various reasons (increased staff size meaning a larger annual budget for 2022, some delays with foundation funding being disbursed),